 Unoxygenated compounds (terpene hydrocarbons such as limonene, pinenes, β-caryophyllene) are non-polar molecules – they don’t contain oxygen and therefore do not form hydrogen bonds with the strongly polar water molecules.
 Consequently, they don’t mix with water and tend to distribute almost exclusively to the essential oil.

 On the other hand, many oxygenated compounds such as alcohols, aldehydes or phenols are slightly more soluble in water.
-Thus hydrolats from thyme, oregano, cinnamon, cloves or eucalyptus will typically have higher total amounts of dissolved volatiles and qualitatively resemble essential oils, while the same does not apply to hydrolats from conifer leaves or citrus fruits.
+Thus hydrolats from thyme, savory, oregano, cinnamon, cloves or eucalyptus will typically have higher total amounts of dissolved volatiles and qualitatively resemble essential oils, while the same does not apply to hydrolats from conifer leaves or citrus fruits.

 The most straightforward definition of a hydrolat is that of a water product of plant distillation, saturated with essential oil.
 According to this definition, there should be no qualitative difference between a genuine hydrolat obtained by plant distillation, and a fake one obtained by distilling the essential oil directly or dissolving it in water to the point of saturation (which is indeed a way of producing artificial hydrolats).
 Will such a product really be indistinguishable from a true hydrolat?